quantum-bitss/quantum-bitss.github.io/_pages/about.md

 # 🔥 News

+- [2025.09] 🚀🚀 BackdoorDM is accepted by [NeurIPS 2025](https://neurips.cc/Conferences/2025/CallForDatasetsBenchmarks)!
 - [2025.08] I join Responsible AI group, ZJU as a research intern, focusing on Agent Security.
 - [2025.07] 🎉🎉 I graduate from SCUT!
 - [2025.02] Our latest work [BackdoorDM](https://arxiv.org/abs/2502.11798) on Diffusion Backdoor has been released on ArXiv.
 Our code is available [here](https://github.com/linweiii/BackdoorDM).